rodrigoarias12/connectkit-core-demo/README.md

 yarn dev
 ```

-## What is Story
+## What is zkLink

-Story Network is a blockchain platform designed specifically to simplify and automate intellectual property management, licensing, and monetization (IP).

-Built as a layer one blockchain, Story Network integrates Ethereum Virtual Machine (EVM) compatibility with Cosmos SDK to create a system capable of handling complex IP data structures efficiently and cheaply.
+zkLink X is an infrastructure designed to simplify and optimize multi-chain interactions and app deployment in the blockchain ecosystem.
+Built with zero-knowledge-proof technology, it addresses key challenges like fragmented liquidity, complex cross-chain navigation, and high costs while enhancing security.

 ## Build with Particle Connect (from scratch)